ksu-cs-textbooks/cis580/content/06-physics/03-angular-dynamics.md

 #### LABEL A & B - Apply linear force in the direction we face from left rocket and right rocket

 When we apply force against a body _not toward its center_, part of that force becomes torque, but the rest of it is linear acceleration.
 Technically, we can calculate exactly what this is with trigonometry.
 But in this case, we don't care - we just want the ship to accelerate in the direction it is facing.
-So we multiply the `direction` vector by a constant representing the force divided by the mass of our spaceship, and the number of seconds that force was applied.
+So we multiply the `direction` vector by a constant representing the force divided by the mass of our spaceship (acceleration), and the number of seconds that force was applied.

 Note that we consider our spaceship mass to be constant here.
 If we were really trying to be 100% accurate, the mass would change over time as we burn fuel.
-But that's extra calculations, so unless you are going for realism, it's simpler to provide a constant, a lá `LINEAR_FORCE_MAGNITUDE`.
+But that's extra calculations, so unless you are going for realism, it's simpler to provide a constant, a lá `LINEAR_ACCELERATION`.
 Yet another example of simplifying physics for games.

 #### LABEL C - Apply rotation to our direction vector
 We need to know the direction the ship is facing to apply our linear acceleration.
-Thus, we need to convert our angle `theta` into a `Vector2`.
+Thus, we need to convert our angle `angle` into a `Vector2`.
 We can do this with trigonometry:

 ```csharp
 direction.X = (float)Math.Cos(theta);